Yngwie Malmsteen: Early life

 Malmsteen was born Lars Johan Yngve Lannerbäck in Stockholm, Sweden, the third child of a musical family.
-At age 10, Malmsteen created his first band, Track on Earth, consisting of himself and a friend from school playing the drums.
-At age 12, he took his mother's maiden name Malmsten as his surname, then slightly changed it to Malmsteen and altered his third given name Yngve to "Yngwie".
+In 1975, his mother reverted to her mother's (Yngwie's maternal grandmother Maud's) maiden name Malmsten, a Swedish noble name, which Yngve promptly also started using as his surname.
+Later he slightly changed it to Malmsteen and altered his third given name Yngve to "Yngwie".
+Malmsteen played his first show on May 11, 1976 with his first band, Track on Earth, consisting of himself, his cousin Erik Lannerbäck and a friend from school playing the drums.
+Later his brother Björn joined on drums.

 As a teenager he was heavily influenced by classical music, particularly 19th century Italian virtuoso violinist and composer Niccolò Paganini as well as Johann Sebastian Bach.
-During this time, he also discovered his most important guitar influence, Ritchie Blackmore.
+Yngwie Malmsteen has publicly stated that he is not influenced by the blues or the style of Ritchie Blackmore, the virtuoso claims that his guitar playing is inspired by classical violin, not classical guitar.
 Malmsteen has stated that Jimi Hendrix had no musical impact on him and did not contribute to his style.
 However watching the TV news reports on 18 September 1970 of Hendrix's death, which included footage of Hendrix smashing and burning his guitar at the Monterey Pop Festival of 1967, made Malmsteen think, "This is really cool."